 Avoid narratives, use keywords instead

 If your goal is to find new opportunities, sharing information about your achievements will highlight your talents and experiences.
+Don’t forget to use keywords that will help you get noticed easier.

 Here’s what you should feature: